IamTheBest1Great/Interview/reactjs2.md

 #### Q41.
 What is the order of hook execution in a component?

 Hooks run top-to-bottom on every render in the same order.
 React relies on call order to associate hook state with the correct hook – this is why hooks cannot be inside conditionals or loops.
+Think of React hooks like a numbered seating chart at a wedding.

+React doesn't remember your hooks by their actual names; it only tracks them by the exact order (seat number) they appear in your code.

+How it Works
+Render 1: React notes that Seat 1 is a useState for a username, and Seat 2 is a useEffect for fetching data.

+Render 2: React expects the exact same setup.
+It goes to Seat 1, grabs the username state, goes to Seat 2, and runs the effect.

+Why Hooks Can't Be in if Statements or Loops
+If you hide a hook inside an if condition, and that condition turns false, that hook doesn't run.

+The Disaster: The hook in Seat 2 disappears.
+The hook that used to be in Seat 3 slides over into Seat 2.
+React gets totally confused and hands the wrong data to the wrong hook, crashing your app.

 [⬆ Back to Table of Contents](#-table-of-contents)